pallemannen/hass-sharp-aquos/README.md

 - You need a network enabled TV - either with an ethernet RJ-45 jack or a WiFi module.
 - Look for "IP Control", "Remote Control Settings" or "AQUOS Remote Control" in the settings, and turn it on.
+- Optional: You should also be able to set a username and password, and the listening TCP port, in the TV settings (depending on model).

 ## Workaround for older TV's